Mobility

 Barcelona under construction: all the cuts that will affect mobility this summer

-The actions on Meridiana are what will cause the most traffic chaos
+The actions on Meridiana are those that will cause the most traffic chaos

 The extension works on L8 require the closure and reversal of traffic on several streets in Gràcia.